pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 4.6.2 =
+* Fixed PDF Created Callback shortcode authorization so only users with the manage_options capability can set it.

 = 4.6.1 =
 * Updated help text in the plugin settings.
 * Updated documentation links for shortcodes and PHP functions.